Thiago Silva Almost Died in Russia; Now He Has Returned for Glory with Brazil

 "A centre-back like Thiago comes along every 50 years," Tonietto adds.
 "He's an introverted person, a low-profile man, doesn't like interviews.
 Some people prefer other kinds of footballers, more outgoing, that cause problems."

-Silva finds himself three games away from World Cup glory in Russia, but his biggest battle in the country was fought long ago.
+The former AC Milan and current Paris Saint-Germain defender finds himself three games away from World Cup glory in Russia, but his biggest battle in the country was fought long ago.
 If he is to cry any more tears in Moscow, he will hope they are tears of joy, shed with a World Cup winners' medal around his neck.

 After all he's been through, it would take a brave person to bet against him.